When you support CPH, you support artistry, community and lifelong learning in Cleveland.

 Is there an age limit for candidates?

 There is no age limit for candidates to apply.
 All applicants must possess a bachelor’s degree from an accredited college or university.
+The program is full-time and therefore all applicants need to be available for this commitment.

 No.